marcschulze98/libcutils/README.md

 Resizable String with some QOL functions.

 ### Linked-List
-Singly- and doubly-linked list with a commont interface.
+Singly- and doubly-linked list with a common interface.

 ### Extensions
-Various Posix and MS functions rewritten.
+Various Posix and MS functions rewritten for portable usage.

 ### Misc
 Some small helper functions for different tasks.